 This post documents a production workflow using Goose, an open-source AI assistant.
 The architecture separates planning, building, and validation into distinct phases, each with a different model optimized for the task.

-Role confusion.
 A model asked to analyze, plan, implement, and validate lacks clear boundaries.
 It starts implementing during planning.
 It skips validation steps.
 Outputs blur together.

-Accumulated errors.
 Mistakes in early phases propagate.
 A misunderstanding in analysis leads to a flawed plan.
 A flawed plan leads to incorrect implementation.
 Fixing requires starting over.

 The fix: spawn specialized subagents for each phase.
 An orchestrator handles high-level coordination and human interaction.
 Subagents handle execution with fresh context.